 There aren’t that many things that I like more than Kimchi and eggs in this world.
-Especially when I am hungover and craving something rich, spicy and refreshing at the same time.
-If I come home tipsy and I know that I will have a hangover the next day, I head to the kitchen and make myself a Kimchi omelette no matter how late it is.
-It makes me wake up with a puffy face but it also keeps me from having a splitting headache and nausea.
+Especially when I am hungover and craving for something rich, spicy and refreshing at the same time.
+If I come home tipsy and I know that I will be hungover the next day, I head to the kitchen and make myself a Kimchi omelet no matter how late it is.
+This omelet makes me wake up with a puffy face but it also keeps me from having a splitting headache and nausea.
 I don’t know whether Kimchi actually cures the hangover or our brains and stomachs are just programmed that way but Kimchi is one of the most common hangover food in Korea.
 (As you could probably guess, we eat Kimchi for almost anything).
-If I forget to have a Kimchi omelette before bed and wake up feeling like a zombie, Kimchi pancake is one of the dishes that I crave specifically with rich egg yolk.
+If I am too drunk or tired to cook before bed and wake up feeling like a zombie, a bowl of hot and spicy soup or Kimchi pancake with an egg is usually what I want.

-Usually we make these pancakes with wheat flour but for this recipe I used barley flour to add more flavor and fiber.
+We often make these pancakes with wheat flour but for this recipe I used barley flour to add more flavor and fiber.
 If you don’t have barley flour, using unbleached all purpose flour is fine.
 Baking powder is also an unusual ingredient for Kimchi pancakes.
 But it makes the batter lighter and looking at cute air bubbles when pancake rises somehow makes me very happy, so I decided to use it in the recipe.
 These pancakes are best eaten right after they’re made, but you could also keep them in the fridge or the freezer.
 If you have a party coming up or plan to get drunk anyhow, make them in advance, warm them up and eat them with fried eggs the next day.
 They might just save you from a world of pain 😉

 - Prep time: 5-10mins

 - Cooking time: under 1hr